greg-js/arch-wiki-md-repo/wiki/_content/english/OwnCloud.md

 Put the `CA.der.crt` file onto the sdcard of your Android device (usually to the internal one, e.g. save from a mail attachment).
 It should be in the root directory.
 Go to *Settings > Security > Credential storage* and select *Install from device storage*.
 The `.crt` file will be detected and you will be prompted to enter a certificate name.
 After importing the certificate, you will find it in *Settings > Security > Credential storage > Trusted credentials > User*.

 Thanks to: [[3]](http://www.leftbrainthings.com/2013/10/13/creating-and-importing-self-signed-certificate-to-android-device/)

+Another way is to import the certificate directly from your server via [CAdroid](https://play.google.com/store/apps/details?id=at.bitfire.cadroid) and follow the instructions there.

 ### Cannot write into config directory!